Free Leaflets

 How these Leaflets can Help You

 I wrote these leaflets hoping they would give the best and most up-to-date information to patients.
 They also proved useful in busy surgeries where there isn't always enough time to explain everything.
-I believe they could also help other doctors because I wish I'd known some of this information earlier in my career.
+I wish I'd known this information earlier in my career, as I would have been more useful to more patients and for that reason I think this information might be of interest to doctors who are looking for new ideas.

 Here are some ways I think the leaflets can help.